stfc/PSyclone/doc/developer_guide/developers.rst

 KernelSchedule
 ---------------

 The `KernelSchedule` is a PSyIR node that represents a kernel subroutine.
-It extends the `psyclone.psyGen.Schedule` functionality with a Symbol Table (`psyclone.psyGen.SymbolTable`) that keeps a record of the symbols (`psyclone.psyGen.Symbol`) used in the kernel scope.
-A `Symbol` is defined as:
+It extends the `psyclone.psyGen.Schedule` functionality with a SymbolTable (`psyclone.psyGen.SymbolTable`) that keeps a record of the Symbols (`psyclone.psyGen.Symbol`) used in the kernel scope (see :ref:`symbol-label`).

-.. autoclass:: psyclone.psyGen.Symbol
-    :members:

-The Symbol Table has the following interface:

-.. autoclass:: psyclone.psyGen.SymbolTable
+.. _symbol-label:
-    :members:

 Control Flow Nodes
 ==================